 Indicate the full name of each author who will give each OPTIONAL statement.

-Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
-How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

-Are there any specific areas of research that this method could provide insight into?

-Can this method be applied to any other systems?
+How would you expect an individual who has never performed this technique to struggle?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Johnny Diaz (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

-How would you expect an individual who has never performed this technique to struggle?
+Matrigel is very tricky to handle, as it solidifies when it reaches room temperature and can only be drawn through a pipette when it is liquid but maintained on ice.

 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Author Name: Takao Hashimoto (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

-Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+The integrity of the ring is important to maintain.
+If the structure is disrupted, this can negatively affect organoid growth, and you can easily lose material when changing media.

-Introduction of Demonstrator: (Said by you on camera)
+Introduction of Demonstrator: (Said by you on camera) Not Applicable

 Please use this statement ONLY if any of the individuals who will be demonstrating the procedure on camera have not given a required or optional Introduction interview statement already.